 - Before raising or lowering the upper station, the boat should be either on a cradle, the trailer or moored to a dock in a safe location close to the haul out where rough water, wind or boat wakes are not a problem.
-Also make sure there are no low hanging power lines near the boat that could come in contact with sunshade as it is rotated. - 2.
-Place the cradle for the sunshade and rear section in the center of the cockpit. - 3.
-Remove the outriggers and lower or remove antennas that may interfere with the operation. - 4.
-Fold the seat bolsters up to the leaning post position. - 5.
-Secure $1/2'' \times 15'$ nylon handling lines to each side of the sunshade frame. - 6.
-Loosen the hand bolts on each side of the Upper station near the seats. - 7.
-With one or two people on the rear section and one on the front, lift each section slightly to take the strain off the alignment pins where the sections separate. - 8.
-Rotate the rear section just enough to separate it from the front section and carefully lower the front section until it rests on the pads on the hardtop.
+Also make sure there are no low hanging power lines near the boat that could come in contact with the station or sunshade as it is rotated. - 2.
+Make sure all battery switches are off. - 3.
+If your boat is equipped with the full upper station, place the cradle for the sunshade and rear section in the center of the cockpit. - 4.
+Remove the outriggers and lower or remove antennas that may interfere with the operation. - 5.
+Fold the seat bolsters up to the leaning post position. - 6.
+Secure 1/2" x 15' nylon handling lines to each side of the sunshade or seat backrest frame. - Loosen the hand bolts on each side of the upper station near the seats. - 8.
+With one person on the rear section and one on the front, lift each section slightly to take the strain off the alignment pins where the sections separate. - 9.
+Rotate the rear section just enough to separate it from the front section and carefully lower the front section until it rests on the pads on the hardtop. - 10.
+The person handling the front section can now move to the cockpit to assist in rotating the rear section to the cradle. - 11.
+Lift and rotate the rear section toward the rear of the hardtop.
+Use the handling lines to carefully and slowly lower the rear section behind the hardtop to the person in the cockpit. - 12.
+As the rear section is lowered the person in the cockpit will help support the weight and align the cradle for the full upper helm sunshade.
+The sport upper helm will rest on pads that contact the rear rod holder frame and does not require a cradle. - 13.
+Continue lowering the rear section until it rests in the cradle and/or the rear rod holder frame.